Graduate Secondary Education Programs

 Endorsements are additions to teaching certificates and do not lead to initial teacher certification.
 The coursework for the endorsement plans has been approved by the Nebraska Department of Education.
 After completion, candidates must apply for the additional endorsement(s) at the state department.
 Please talk to your advisor and submit your endorsement plan of study prior to completion of six hours of coursework.

-Endorsements include: Bilingual Education, ESL, School Library, Reading &Writing (7-12).
+Endorsements include: Bilingual Education, ESL, Instructional Technology Leadership, Instructional Technology Supplemental, School Library, Reading Specialist (PK-12).

 For more information contact Dr. Sheryl McGlamery: